XzzIsor/Movie_App/README.md

 # movie_app

-App to show movies on Billboard and their information
+App to show movies on Billboard and their information in real time

 ## Getting Started